Ferlab-Ste-Justine/clin-docs/docs/qlin_prescriptions/create_prescription.md

 Indicate the presence of consanguinity and the patient’s ethnicity.

 Write the diagnostic hypothesis in the free text field provided.
 Entering a diagnostic hypothesis is mandatory to submit a prescription.

+## (5) Submit

+Review the prescription and add a general comment if necessary before submitting it.